 Sec.
-4-308 Release, adoption, or euthanization of an animal determined to have been abandoned, cruelly treated, deprived of adequate care, or raised as a dog that has been, is, or is intended to be used in dogfighting.
+4-308 Release, adoption, or euthanization of an animal determined to have been abandoned, cruelly treated, deprived of adequate care.

 If the court orders that an animal be disposed of pursuant to County Code § 4-306C)(4)(b)(ii), the following apply: